Both sides planning for new state-by-state abortion fight - The Boston Globe

-WASHINGTON (AP) — As the Supreme Court court weighs the future of the landmark 1973 Roe v.
-Wade decision, a resurgent anti-abortion movement is looking to press its advantage in state-by-state battles while abortion-rights supporters prepare to play defense.
+WASHINGTON — As the Supreme Court court weighs the future of the landmark 1973 Roe v.
+Wade decision, a resurgent antiabortion movement is looking to press its advantage in state-by-state battles while abortion-rights supporters prepare to play defense.

 “We have a storm to weather,” said Elizabeth Nash, state policy analyst for the Guttmacher Institute, a research organization that supports abortion rights.
 “We have to weather the storm so that in the future — five, 10, 15 years from now — we’re talking about how we managed to repeal all these abortion bans.”